vincentdephily/emlop/docs/COMPARISON.md

 ## Merge time prediction

-Genlop uses the overall mean.
+Genlop uses the mean of the last 10 builds, ignoring the worst/best times.
 Qlop uses the mean of the last 20 builds.
 Emlop uses the median of the last 15 builds, with options for other window sizes and other averages (median/mean/weighted).
 Using a window mitigates against evolving build times, using a median mitigates against exceptional build times.
 The Emlop defaults have been measured to give significantly better accuracy over a full emerge log.

 Qlop can only predict the current merge.
 Genlop and Emlop can also predict pretended merges (the output of `emerge -p foo`).
 Emlop by default predicts the current full merge list (similar to what